apex-enterprise-patterns/fflib-apex-common/docs/application/README.md

                             Contact.SObjectType
                     });

-    // Configure and create the ServiceFactory for this Application public static final fflib_BindingResolver Service =
+    // Configure and create the Binding Resolver Factory for this Application public static final fflib_BindingResolver Service =
-            new fflib_ForceDiResolver();
+            new fflib_ForceDiResolver(APP_NAME);

     // Configure and create the SelectorFactory for this Application public static final fflib_SelectorBindingResolver Selector =